Read the actual sources.

 The 2026 Billionaire Tax Act imposes a one-time 5% excise tax on net worth ≥$1B for California residents on Jan 1 2026, valued Dec 31 2026.

-- Fiscal impact estimate · Initiative 25-0024California Legislative Analyst's OfficeNeutralLAO · 2026
+- Initiative Fiscal Analyses · index (25-0024 forthcoming)California Legislative Analyst's OfficeNeutralLAO · ongoing

 - Ongoing State Tax Revenue Implications of the 2026 California Billionaire Tax ActCalifornia Tax Foundation · SSRNConJared Walczak · April 21 2026